deepaksnath/EasyGroceries/README.md

 3. For using an external database server update the connection string in appSetting.json file in Host project.
 4. Use swagger UI for api interactions using the url: https://localhost:7272/swagger/index.html

+**Note :**
+Logging and Unit tests are implemented in ProductController only, this need to be implemented throughout the application.